Overview

 2. Program operations and activities.
 (Travel, accommodation, and living expenses are NOT included in the program fee and should be covered by the participant).

 3. Health insurance coverage as required by the host institution.
+Exact fees vary depending on the program and sponsoring organization.

 1. Submitting your application and required documents.